- Dates: October 2018 – October 2019.

 San Martín de Létira

 Formed by 50 families (225 people), in this community there is a lack of a public place to meet and make community decisions.
-The main objective of the project is the construction of a community center that can serve the community as a benchmark, a place to meet and be able to increase the potential of the community, to promote and participate in activities to improve their living conditions.
+The main objective of the project is the construction of a community center that can serve the community as a focal point, a place to meet.
+This will hopefully enable them to increase the potential of the community, to promote and participate in activities to improve their living conditions.

 In this community of 60 families (270 people) two projects will be developed around two areas of intervention.
-On the one hand, it aims to improve sanitation conditions through the construction of dry ecological toilets.
-On the other hand, the need to have a community and recreational space in the open air has been identified, a place for meeting and promoting community participation.
+First, it aims to improve sanitation conditions through the construction of dry ecological toilets.
+Secondly, the need to have a community and recreational space in the open air has been identified, a place for meeting and promoting community participation.

-The 180 families (810 people) of Los Almendros have decided to work on two projects: on one side, the construction of a new infrastructure to accommodate the so called Colegio Inicial, that hosts about 70 pre-school children from the community and surrounding communities; and secondly, the construction of a community and recreational outdoor space that promotes community meeting.
+The 180 families (810 people) of Los Almendros have decided to work on two projects: first, the construction of a new infrastructure to accommodate the so called Colegio Inicial, that hosts about 70 pre-school children from the community and surrounding communities; and secondly, the construction of a community and recreational outdoor space that promotes community unity.